IuliiaSaveleva/ALFA/README.md

 By Evgenii Razinkov, Iuliia Saveleva, Jiří Matas

-The paper "ALFA: Agglomerative Late Fusion Algorithm for Object Detection" is accepted to ICPR 2018, the link will be added here as soon as the paper become available.
+The paper "ALFA: Agglomerative Late Fusion Algorithm for Object Detection" is accepted to ICPR 2018, the link will be added here as soon as the paper becomes available.

 ![](paper_image/ALFA_result.png "ALFA result")